 Moving fast is not all great.
 Here are a few reasons why:

-The first and main reason why going fast is not for everyone is simply fatigue.
 This was one significant criticism of Chip Kelly’s offensive schemes.
 He would call three plays in under a minute and have to punt.
 The defense wouldn’t have time to make adjustments before they were back on the field.

 - The Eagles, by week 12, have already played a full season (play-wise)

-- Player’s bodies started to break down mid-way through the season
+- Players’ bodies started to break down midway through the season

 Maintaining ball and clock control is essential in winning football games.
 Moving fast neglects the time of possession battle, as three-and-outs can stall an offense.

 Last, the rhythm can stall.
 Good offenses & quarterbacks get in a rhythm to maximize potential.
-When you’re moving fast (especially in cold weather), the offense going three and out can stall a drive and keep your offense on the sideline.
+When you’re moving fast (especially in cold weather), the offense going three and out can stall a drive and keep your offense on the sidelines.

 Hand Signals In Football